gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

+This is the first patch release for Gradle 8.10.

+It fixes the following issues:
+* TODO

+We recommend users upgrade to @version@ instead of 8.10.

+***

 Gradle now supports running on [Java 23](#java-23).

 This release introduces performance and reporting improvements to the [configuration cache](#config-cache), including a significant reduction in the cache file size and accelerated cache loading times.
 There are also [updates to build authoring APIs](#build-authoring).